Skip to content

 CommandWhat it does

-/edikt:gov:compileCompile ADRs, invariants, and guidelines into topic-grouped rule files
+/edikt:gov:compileCompile ADRs, invariants, and guidelines into the four rendered governance surfaces

 /edikt:gov:reviewReview governance doc language for enforceability and clarity